beratcmn/cmd-extended/README.md

 After the download part only thing you have to do is run the "setup.bat" **as administrator**.
 After the installation you can delete the remaining files.

+You can also copy all the files in /commands folder to the System32 folder in case the setup doesn't work.

 ## Usage

 Currently there is only 4 commands available.
 Run the command "newhelp" on a terminal.
 It has all the necessary stuff you need to know.